 - Fly tipping looks unsightly which can have a detrimental effect on the appeal of an area or can harm investment into an area

 Cleaning up fly tipping costs council tax payers’ money.
 Currently Scottish local authorities spend in excess of £8.9 million each year clearing up instances of illegally dumped waste, not to mention the costs incurred by private land owners.
-For the year 2012-2013 fly tipping cost Moray residents over £14,000.

 If you discover fly tipped waste